ALiShahzainAbbasi/campus-sphere-1.0/README.md

 **Campus Sphere** is a comprehensive full-stack platform designed to enhance student engagement with university societies and events.
 It provides a centralized hub where students can discover societies, join events, and provide valuable feedback, while society presidents can manage their organizations effectively.

-Developed by BSCS students at FAST-NUCES Islamabad as a Final Year Project, Campus Sphere addresses the common challenges in university society management with a modern, user-friendly interface and robust backend architecture.

 ## ✨ Features

 ### Authentication & User Management